RISCfuture/FlyWeight/README.md

 pilot uses to view their flight, and the URL they provide to their passengers, are the same.

-(This means currently that pilots cannot view flights belonging to other pilots;
-they will have to open an Incognito window first.)

 Passengers do not need to authenticate.
 They are provided with an unguessable URL where they can add themselves to a flight.
 When a passenger re-enters their information, any record with a matching passenger `name` is updated.